 HOW CAN I JOIN THE CHOIR?

 - An online video audition (uploaded to YouTube).
 Video submissions will be accepted between March 13, 2017 and March 31, 2017.
-(Video should be submitted through the official audition form that will be added to this website when auditions officially open.)
+All video auditions must be submitted through the official OVCC online audition form.

 - A live-audition callback on May 20, 2017 (by invitation only; children invited to the live audition will be announced May 6, 2017).

 Video auditions will only be accepted with a YouTube link submitted through the online audition form.
 We will not be accepting any submissions through email, text messaging, and/or Dropbox.
 Due to a large volume of submissions and limited resources, One Voice Children’s Choir cannot offer any assistance on creating or uploading of videos to YouTube.
 General instructions for uploading a YouTube video can be found here.

 Video submissions should conform to the following guidelines: (Please be advised that videos that do not meet the standards below will not be considered.)

 - Please make sure your video is marked as “unlisted”.
 If the video is “private” then access will be restricted, and the video cannot be viewed.
 “Unlisted” videos will allow the link to be shared (and viewed) by only those with the link.

 - All videos need to be approximately 25-30 seconds long.
 Please select the best part of the audition piece, as only the first 30 seconds of the video will be viewed.